 Are you able to perform all of the Essential Functions identified NEXT PAGE(s) with or without reasonable accommodations?
 If reasonable accommodations are required, please include a separate document description.

 Circle one:

 Yes / No

-Signature of applicant - date date date date date date date date Social security #
+Signature of applicant Social security #

 AMARILLO COLLEGE-RADIATION THERAPY PROGRAM "TECHNICAL STANDARDS" (ESSENTIAL FUNCTIONS)